-2:1 Pulley System - The 2:1 pulley system is one of the two basic systems (Figure 7).
+2:1 Pulley System - The 2:1 pulley system is one of the two basic systems (Figure 6.7).
 Normally, it is configured as an external hauling system.
 It doesn't lend itself as an internal hauling system because it can't be readjusted.
 Not including a directional pulley, the system can be constructed with one pulley and a prusik.
 The self-adjusting brake adds another prusik and pulley to the system.
 Throw is the same as the range of the system.
 As a practical matter and because of its low mechanical advantage, there is little benefit of using a 2:1 pulley system by itself.
-It is usually used in combination with itself in the piggy-back (4:1) and in concert with other systems such as in the 5:1 system.
+It is usually used in combination with itself in the piggy-back (4:1) or in concert with other systems such as in the 5:1 system.

-Z-rig (3:1) - The 3:1 Z-rig is the second basic system (Figure 8).
+Z-rig (3:1) - The 3:1 Z-rig is the second basic system (Figure 6.8).
 Not including a directional pulley, the system can be constructed with two pulleys and a prusik.
 The self-adjusting brake adds another prusik to the system.
-However, another pulley is not necessary.
-Normally, the Zrig is used as an internal system where the haul line is used as part of the hauling system.
-The Zrig has a throw equal to the range of the system.
+A directional pulley adds a third pulley.
+Normally, the Z-rig is used as an internal system where the haul line is used as part of the hauling system.
+The Z-rig has a throw equal to the range of the system.
 The Z-rig can also be configured as an external hauling system.
 It can be used in more complex systems like the 5:1 pulley system or the double Z-rig.
-In some circles, the Z-rig has fallen into disfavor because with the inherent inefficiencies and friction found in any of these system, the system is closer to a 2:1 mechanical advantage in actuality.
+In some circles, the Z-rig has fallen into disfavor because with the inherent inefficiencies and friction found in any of these system.
+In practice, the system is closer to a 2:1 mechanical advantage.
 For this reason, if mechanical advantage is needed, consider the 5:1 system.

-Piggy-back (4:1) - The 4:1 piggy-back system is literally a 2:1 pulley system pulling on another 2:1 pulley system (Figure 9).
-Not including a directional pulley, it requires two pulleys and a separate haul line.
+Piggy-back (4:1) - The 4:1 piggy-back system is literally a 2:1 pulley system pulling on another 2:1 pulley system (Figure 6.9).
+It is normally rigged as an external system.
+Not including the directional pulley, it requires two pulleys and a separate haul line.
 Obtaining a 4:1 mechanical advantage with only two pulleys can be considered an advantage of the system.
-The selfadjusting brake adds another prusik and pulley to the system.
+The self-adjusting brake adds another prusik and pulley to the system however.
 As a practical matter, most 4:1 systems utilize three pulleys.
-Although two separate lines are shown in Figure 9, a Figure 8 on a bight is often tied in the middle of a rope and the two running ends of the rope become the two haul lines.
-As demonstrated in Figure 3 and Figure 4, the system has poor throw or half the range of the system.
+Although two separate lines are shown in Figure 6.9, a Figure 6.8 on a bight is often tied in the middle of a rope and the two running ends of the rope become the two haul lines.
+As demonstrated in Figure 6.3 and Figure 6.4, the system has poor throw or half the range of the system.
 Often users tend to compensate for the lack of throw by increasing the range of the system.
+However, that can be problematic also.

 Consider several of the following notes regarding the use of a piggy-back system.
-Figure 9 shows two separate systems.
+Figure 6.9 shows two separate systems.
 A figure-eight on a bight can be tied on the effort line of the first pulley and used as the hauling system for the second pulley system.